↦Back to Pricing Architectural and Interior Design-, Landscape, Real Estate Photography

 Real Estate photos have a short life-cycle, just for the purpose of selling the property and tailored to the needs of a real estate agent, however, there’s a difference between standard properties and luxury properties regarding how you want to present them.

-For luxury property I recommend to decide for an architectural photo shoot which adds different angles and frame compositions, follows trends and guidelines.
+For luxury property I recommend deciding for an architectural photo shoot which adds different angles and frame compositions, follows trends and guidelines.

 Architects, Interior Designers, magazines, builders and other professions do want the photos for their portfolio, marketing purposes or publishing and therefore the images have a different purpose, audience, a longer life-cycle, and a different emphasis.